Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - To resolve this issue, disable Frame Rate Matching in Apple TV and follow the next steps.

-Amazon Prime Video is available on multiple platforms allowing the users to watch their favorite shows on any device.
-However, sometime you may experience audio out of sync issue when watching TV shows or movies on your TV.
+Amazon Prime Video is available on multiple platforms, allowing users to watch their favorite shows on any device.
+However, sometimes, you may experience audio out-of-sync issues when watching TV shows or movies on your TV.

 1. Disable Frame Rate Matching in Apple TV

 - Press the Home button on your Apple TV remote.

 - Turn off the Match Frame Rate option.